fraser-dunlop/molecular-ast/README.md

 - Random Generators
 - Type Inference
 - Unification

-## Build a Molecular AST
-- Atoms of syntax compose generically into a Molecular AST built with HyperTypes

-## Define Reactions (Typed rewrite rules that operate on any Molecule that satisfies their constraints)
-- Reductions eliminate Elements from the Molecule
-- Transmutations rearrange structures whilst keeping the Atomic makeup the same
-- Cascades compose Transmutations and apply until fixed points are reached
-- Telescopes compose Cascades and Reductions into complex chemical processes
-- Extractions extract information from a Molecule
-- Solutions find satisfying assignments to Molecules representing Contraints models

 ## Build complex Molecular AST transformations from a library of components
 - Atoms.Molecule contains generic Molecular definitions